muziejus/javascripting-english-major/3-programming.md

 alert("scripts.js has loaded!");
 ```

-Save and commit.
-A good commit message now would be “Create scripts.js.”
-In
-the project window, you should see `scripts.js` alongside `index.html`.
-When
-you reload your page in your browser, you should get an alert, telling you
+Save the file and reload the browser.
+You should get an alert, telling you
 that “scripts.js has been loaded!”
+If you do, stage and commit.
+A good commit
+message now would be “Create scripts.js.”
+In the project pane in Atom, you
+should see `scripts.js` alongside `index.html`.

 That’s obviously pretty annoying, so change `alert` in `scripts.js` to
 `console.log`.
 Now open up the console on the browser and reload the page.
 As